grycap/im/doc/source/dashboard.rst

    Fig 5.
 TOSCA input values.

-The final tab will be the "Site Selection" (:ref:`Fig. 6 <figure_dash_site>`).
+The final tab will be the "Cloud Provider Selection" (:ref:`Fig. 6 <figure_dash_site>`).
-In this tab the user has to select, first the VO, then the Site and finally the base image used to deploy the VMs.
+In this tab the user has to select, first one of the Cloud providers that has been previously added in the "Cloud Crecentials" page, then it has to select the base image used to deploy the VMs.
-In the case of the image the user has two options, he can select an image from the list of images provided by the `EGI AppDB information system <https://appdb.egi.eu/>`_ or from the list provided directly by the Cloud site.
+In case of EGI Cloud Compute sites the user has two options, he can select an image from the list of images provided by the `EGI AppDB information system <https://appdb.egi.eu/>`_ or from the list provided directly by the Cloud site.
+Other providers will only show a dropdown list with the available images to use.
+Only in the case of AWS Cloud provider the user has to specify manually the AMI id of the image to use.

 .. _figure_dash_site:
 .. figure:: images/dash_site.png

    Fig 6.
-Select deployment VO, Site and Image.
+Select Cloud Provider and Image.

 Infrastructures